cep5603/CMPSC_445_Tariffs_Project/README.md

 ### Project Description

 This project is a web application built to predict how much import values might change year-over-year for different countries and product types, specifically looking at the impact of tariffs.
 We fed historical trade data and average duty rates into a Random Forest model; this type of model is good at finding complex patterns.
-To make the predictions relevant, the model doesn't just look at current tariff levels, but focuses on changes – how much did the duty rate change this year?
+To make the predictions relevant, the model doesn't just look at current tariff levels, but focuses on changes: how much did the duty rate change this year?
 What was the change in import value last year (since past trends matter)?
 It also considers the duty rate level and change from the previous year.
 Of course, the specific country and product sector are key inputs too.
 Before training, we had to clean the data; this involved filling in missing tariff data using interpolation (guessing based on nearby years within the same group) and removing a few extreme outlier data points representing massive, unusual swings in import value to keep the model focused on more typical patterns.
 The final web app, built with Flask, lets users pick a country and sector, see the historical trends, plug in values for the key factors (or use a button to auto-fill for a "what if tariffs stay the same?" scenario), and get a prediction for the change in import value, shown in millions of USD.

 ---